 For those who would like to pay by cheque, or require an invoice prior to making payment, choose the relevant option after checkout.

 This two-day course (9 am to 5 pm each day) covers essential knowledge of the calibration and use of a wide range of pressure measuring instruments, their principles of operation and potential sources of error — it incorporates extensive hands-on practical exercises.
 Please find the link to the brochure here.

 Knowledge and skillsThe course will provide you with the knowledge and skills to:

 - understand the principles of operation of a variety of pressure measuring instruments

-- to understand the processes involved in the use and calibration of pressure equipment
+- understand the processes involved in the use and calibration of pressure equipment

 - identify the various sources of error that affect pressure measurements